Masroor Hosain: Personal life

+His younger brother, Khurshid Haider (1925–1995) was a Major General in the Pakistan Army.

-Masroor married Mehr Nigar Abdul Aziz in 1962.
+Masroor Hosain married Mehr Nigar Abdul Aziz in 1962.
 She was the daughter of Mahmood Jahan and the famous Urdu writer, Khan Bahadur Abdul Aziz who was better known by his pen name Falak Paima.
 The couple were close friends with Quaid-e-Azam and Fatima Jinnah.

 Masroor and Mehr had two children, daughter Jolie Asfareen and son Fareed Masroor Hosain.
 Mehr was Pakistan's leading choreographer and the Director of the Pakistan International Airlines (PIA) Arts Academy when Air Marshal Asghar Khan was heading the airline in 1968.
 Mehr presented a bouquet to Queen Elizabeth II during a PIA culture show, Sons of the River.
-In the 1970s, Governor of Sindh Ra'ana Liaquat Ali Khan hosted Mehr's ballet "Lalkar" to the Chinese delegation at the Governor's House.
+In the 1970s, Governor Ra'ana Liaquat Ali Khan hosted Mehr's ballet "Lalkar" to a Chinese delegation at the Governor's House, Karachi.

 Mehr died from terminal cancer in 1986, shortly after completing her book, Shadows of Time: A Novel, which was posthumously published in 1987.

-Masroor's cousin, Major General S. Wajahat Husain, also served in the Pakistan Army.
-Masroor's nephew, S. Mazhar Abbas retired as an Air Commodore of the Pakistan Air Force, while Masroor's other nephew, Captain Syed Hassan Zaheer SJ of the Pakistan Army died in the 1971 War.
+Masroor Hosain's cousin, Major General S. Wajahat Husain, also served in the Pakistan Army.
+His nephew, S. Mazhar Abbas retired as an Air Commodore of the Pakistan Air Force, while another nephew, Captain Syed Hassan Zaheer of the Pakistan Army was killed in action in the 1971 War and posthumously received the Sitara-e-Jurat.

-Military career
+Service years

 Royal Indian Air Force

-After graduating from the Aligarh Muslim University, Masroor was commissioned into the Royal Indian Air Force (RIAF) on 4 September 1944 as part of the 26th Course of the Initial Training Wing in Poona.
+After graduating from the Aligarh Muslim University, Masroor Hosain was commissioned into the Royal Indian Air Force (RIAF) on 4 September 1944 as part of the 26th Course of the Initial Training Wing in Poona.

-Accident

-On 12 February 1947, Masroor took off in a Spitfire FR Mk XIV from Ambala Air Force Station.
+On 12 February 1947, Flying Officer Masroor Hosain took off in a Spitfire FR Mk XIV from Ambala Air Force Station.
 The engine cut off in mid-air and the aircraft was belly-landed near Nizampur, Panipat, 8 miles from takeoff.
 The forced belly landing severely damaged the fuselage due to the aircraft sliding along the rough ground at high speed.
-The aircraft was damaged beyond repair and Masroor survived.
+The aircraft was damaged beyond repair and Hosain survived.